michellemorales/ner_model/README.md

 2. Run
 3. Run docker container:

+In order to the run the tagger, open up Terminal and type in this command, replace the example sentence with your own:

 `docker run ner-tagger "This is the sentence I want to tag with named entities."`

+Do **not** forget to include quotes!
+The command will return the sentence tagged with the named entities, like so:

 # More Resources & Discussion